 For many patients, the cost of treatment is an important factor when determining the most appropriate option.
 Typically, Invisalign costs slightly more than metal braces.
 Of course, it’s always a good idea to talk to your orthodontist about convenient monthly payment plans if you prefer Invisalign to metal braces.
 For some patients the unique benefits of Invisalign, like being able to straighten teeth without anyone noticing, outweigh the difference in price.

 Still undecided?
 The first step toward a healthy, straighter smile is to speak with a qualified orthodontist in your area.
-Schedule a complimentary assessment with Burrow & Welchel Orthodontics to learn more about your options for a straighter smile.
-Working together, we can determine the best solution for you based on your orthodontic needs, personal preferences and treatment expectations.
+Schedule a free assessment with Burrow Welchel & Culp Orthodontics to learn more about your options for a straighter smile.
+Working together, we can determine the best solution for you based on your orthodontic needs, personal preferences, and treatment expectations.